What is the purpose of Orientation?

 What is NEIUport and how do I use it?

-At Orientation, you will be asked to log into your NEIUport account to register for classes.
-NEIUport is Northeastern's university-wide internet portal.
+At First-Year Orientation, you will be asked to log into your NEIUport account to register for classes.
+If you are attending a Transfer Student Transition Session, you will log into NEIUport account to review your financial aid information, transcript and degree evaluation.
+NEIUport is Northeastern's University-wide internet portal.
 This portal provides quick, centralized, and secure access to information and services for all Northeastern students, faculty, and staff.

 Your NEIUport account allows you to: